Safely Staying On Track at Cincinnati State

 Campus Mask Policy – Effective August 4, 2021

-Because our campuses are located in areas where state and local health officials have indicated high risk of the spread of the COVID-19 Delta variant, effective Wednesday, August 4, masks are required indoors and in parking garages on Cincinnati State campuses for all persons, vaccinated and unvaccinated.
+Because our campuses are located in areas where state and local health officials have indicated high risk of the spread of COVID-19, masks are required indoors and in parking garages on Cincinnati State campuses for all persons, vaccinated and unvaccinated.

 - A mask is not required when eating, but physical distancing is advised.